pr0vitamin/f1sweepstake/README.md

-# Gallagher F1 Sweepstake
+# F1 Sweepstake App

-A web application for managing a Formula 1 sweepstakes competition among friends.
+A web application for managing a Formula 1 sweepstake competition among friends.

 ## Features